guilherme-marcello/janus/README.md

 The Janus Client is a Go library that provides a convenient way to interact with the Janus WebRTC Gateway API.
 It is designed to be used in Go projects for building applications that require real-time communication using the Janus Gateway.

+The Janus Client follows the design patterns of composition and uses a modular approach with separate files for different components, including elements, plugin, requests, and session.
+The package provides structs, interfaces, and utility functions to handle Janus-specific operations in a Go-oriented manner.

 The library is organized into different packages based on the functionality they provide.
 The main packages in the Janus Client are:

 - `elements`: Contains Go files related to Janus recording and streaming, including structs and functions for handling recording and streaming operations.